 McDonald’s is synonymous with fast food, but the company has really upped its game in recent years with more premium food offerings.
 The publicly traded company is mostly a franchisor, and it earns royalties from the tens of thousands of McDonald’s locations in about 120 countries.
-The company generated nearly $6 billion in earnings in 2018, and the stock has more than doubled in price over the last five years.
+The company generated nearly $7.1 billion in earnings in 2021, with sales growing 13.8 percent in the fourth quarter from a year earlier, marking the highest increase ever.

 1. Analyze McDonald’s and its financials